Bets on Heinz raise suspicion in U.S. options market

-(Reuters) - Well-timed trades in the U.S. options market on H.J.
-Heinz Co before a takeover plan by Berkshire Hathaway and 3G Capital was publicly disclosed, prompted some option-market experts on Thursday to question whether people with knowledge of the deal made bullish bets ahead of the announcement.
+Feb 14 (Reuters) - Well-timed trades in the U.S. options market on H.J.
+Heinz Co before a takeover plan by Berkshire Hathaway and 3G Capital was publicly disclosed, prompted some option-market experts to question whether people with knowledge of the deal made bullish bets ahead of the announcement.

 “The Heinz deal today has surprised many.
 But there was at least one individual in the options market who knew that a deal was imminent,” said Jeffrey Rubin, director of research at financial research firm Birinyi Associates Inc in Westport, Connecticut.